Traversable Wormholes induced by Stress Energy Conservation: combining Casimir Energy with a scalar field: Casimir wormholes with a non-vanishing potential for a scalar field

-The shape function does not vanish at infinity and so we need an external cut-off boundary ($r=\bar{r}$) where $b(\bar r)=0$.
-Such a boundary is simply given by $\bar r= 2r_{0}$, leaving us with a physically meaningful inner region for the traversable wormhole, i.e., $r \in[r_{0},2r_{0}]$.
-In addition, the flaring-out condition gives $b^{\prime}(r_{0})=1/3<1$ and is always satisfied.
+Continuing with the calculation of the flaring-out condition, we find that $b^{\prime}(r_{0})=1/3<1$, indicating that the condition is always satisfied.
 Being that said, the integration constant $C_{3}$ is chosen to be $C_{3} =2\ln\bar r$ so that

-That implies that the redshift function also vanishes at the boundary.
-We proceed further by subtracting \eqref{pr(r)} from \eqref{eom1}, getting
+One sees that the redshift function also vanishes at the boundary $\bar{r}$.
+It also is interesting to observe that Eqs. \eqref{b3} and \eqref{L3b} look like an Absurdly Benign Traversable Wormhole (ABTW) \cite{GABTW} defined by